Maxwell Library Services for Bridgewater Residents

 To use the Library’s electronic databases, e-books and online periodicals, residents must request a temporary guest account (username and password) at the Reference Desk by presenting a valid picture ID.
 The guest account is valid only for the day it is issued and expires when the Library closes.
 Please be aware that guest accounts are available 15 minutes after the Library opens and that the Library stops distributing guest accounts 30 minutes before closing.
 Guest accounts allow residents to print up to 15 pages free of charge.
 [NOTE: Another option is a guest account with unlimited printing capability and each page printed costs $0.15.]
 Please be advised, there are no Internet filters on any public computer, and all users of college computers must abide by the University’s Acceptable Use policy.

-Librarians and staff teach users how to develop research strategies and conduct research enquiries; we guide users into becoming independent researchers and life-long learners.
+Librarians and staff teach users how to develop research strategies and conduct research inquiries; we guide users into becoming independent researchers and life-long learners.
 Any community resident who needs help with research projects should contact the Reference Desk (508.531.1394) or the Education Resource Center (508.531.1304).

 Please be advised-the Library does have an Unattended Children Policy.